blacklightpy/vaultofknowledge/How to do a chroot.md

+# The easy way
+- Install Atoms from Flatpak, and you get an easy GUI
+# The manual way
 - Optional: Run the commands as `root` instead of elevating at each command by `sudo` or `doas`
 - Make directory and enter it
 - Unpack a stage-3 Gentoo tarball / Bootstrap a distro